1932 Colonial Building riot: Riots

 In the afternoon of April 5, a large crowd of protesters had gathered at the Majestic Theatre for a planned march to the Colonial Building.
 Beginning with 2,000 people, the protest eventually gained an additional 1,500 as they marched toward the Colonial Building.
 Upon arrival at the building, protest leaders presented a petition demanding investigation of the corruption charges against Squires.
 Protestors got impatient waiting for a response to the petition, and some started attempting to break through the doors.
 When the doors were finally breached, protestors began entering the building and the police attacked everyone they saw with batons, including several uninvolved spectators, both inside and outside the building.
 In response, protestors began throwing objects through windows, breaking most windows in the building.
 There were also attempts to set the building on fire, which all failed.
 Prime Minister Squires exited the building at around 7:30, surrounded by bodyguards, but was found by the crowd, who forced him into a private residence.
-However, Squire successfully escaped through a back door of the house.
+However, Squires successfully escaped through a back door of the house.
 Damage was estimated at $10,000.

 Aftermath

-Squires resigned as Prime Minister while the riot was still in progress, and called new elections.
+Squires resigned as Prime Minister while the riot was still in progress and called new elections.
 In the resulting election, Squires' Liberal Party won a mere two seats, losing to rival party United Newfoundland Party that won most of the seats.
 This government was dissolved in 1934 and replaced by the Commission of Government, a non-democratic body with representatives chosen by the British Government.
-Newfoundland would not see another democratic election until it joined Canada as its tenth province in 1949.
+Newfoundland would not see another democratic election until after it joined Canada as its tenth province in 1949.